 Section 1224.
 Advanced Transmission Technologies.
 FERC would be directed to encourage deployment of advanced transmission technologies.
-This section was not included in either the House- or Senate-passed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

 Section 1225.
 Electric Transmission and Distribution Programs.
 The Secretary of Energy acting through the Director of the Office of Electric Transmission and Distribution would be required to implement a program to promote reliability and efficiency of the electric transmission system.
 Within one year of enactment, the Secretary of Energy would be required to submit to Congress a report detailing the program's five-year plan.
-Within two years of enactment, the Secretary of Energy would be required to submit to Congress a report detailing the progress of the program.
-The Secretary of Energy would be directed to establish a research, development, demonstration and commercial application initiative that would focus on high-temperature superconductivity.
-For this project, appropriations would be authorized for FY2004 through FY2008.
-In part, a similar provision was included in the House-passed H.R.
-6.
+Within two years of enactment, the Secretary of Energy would be directed to establish a research, development, demonstration, and commercial application initiative that would focus on high-temperature superconductivity.
+For this project, appropriations would be authorized for FY2006 through FY2010.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

 Section 1226.
 Advanced Power System Technology Incentive Program.
 A program would be established to provide incentive payments to owners or operators of advanced power generation systems.
 Eligible systems would include advanced fuel cells, turbines, or hybrid power systems.
-A total of \$140 million would be authorized for FY2004 through FY2008.
-A similar provision was included in the House-passed H.R.
-6. In the House-passed version, \$70 million would have been authorized for FY2004 through FY2010.
+For FY2006 through FY2012 an annual appropriation of \$10 million would be authorized.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.